Katie Waissel: 2010: The X Factor

 Before auditioning for The X Factor, Waissel had worked as a receptionist, waitress and once worked at OK! magazine.
 At her audition, she wanted to sing "At Last" by Etta James, but Simon made her pick another song before she even started singing.
 Eventually, after forgetting the lyrics to We Are the Champions, she was allowed to sing her original song.
 She then sang At Last by Etta James, and was put through to bootcamp by Cheryl and Simon Cowell.
 At bootcamp, she sang "Make You Feel My Love" and reacted with shock when she was the first girl put through to the judges houses.
-She fell to pieces when performing the song "Smile" in front of Cheryl and will.i.am at the judges' houses stage, and had to stop to compose herself after crying, stating that "it's an emotional song for me".< Despite stumbling through her song for the second time, Cheryl picked her as one of her final three girls.
+She performed the song "Smile" in front of Cheryl and will.i.am at the judges' houses stage, and had to stop to compose herself after crying, stating that "it's an emotional song for me".
+Despite stumbling through her song for the second time, Cheryl picked her as one of her final three girls.

 In week 1 of the live shows, she sang "We Are the Champions".
 She was put in the bottom three as a result of the public vote, but because Nicolo Festa polled the fewest votes, Waissel had to sing in the final showdown with F.Y.D., the other bottom three act from week 1.
 She sang "Don't Let Me Down" in the final showdown and was saved from elimination by the judges by a majority vote, with only Cowell (F.Y.D.'s mentor) voting against her while Cole, Dannii Minogue and Louis Walsh voted to save Waissel.
-Voting statistics revealed that F.Y.D. received more votes than Waissel meaning if Walsh sent the result to deadlock, F.Y.D. would’ve been saved.
+Voting statistics revealed that F.Y.D. received more votes than Waissel meaning if Walsh sent the result to deadlock, F.Y.D. would have been saved.

 In the second week of the live shows, Katie sang "I'd Rather Go Blind".
 She managed to avoid the bottom three this week and secured a place to the third week, where she sang "I Wan'na Be Like You".
 In the fourth week she sang "Bewitched" and was in the final showdown with Belle Amie.
 The result went to deadlock this time, but Waissel was announced as safe when it was revealed that Belle Amie had the fewest votes.
 She was in the final showdown again the next week after performing "Don't Speak" but was saved by a majority vote over Treyc Cohen when Cole refused to vote against either acts of hers but wanted to vote last to send the result to deadlock but wasn't allowed to.
 Cowell and Walsh voted to eliminate Cohen and only Minogue voted to eliminate Waissel.
 Voting statistics revealed that Cohen received more votes than Waissel meaning if Cole was allowed to send the result to deadlock, Cohen would have been saved.